remojansen/react-rt-demo/README.md

 npm start
 ```

-The API server will start on `http://localhost:8080` and begin generating mock stock data at 100Hz frequency.
+The API server will start on `http://localhost:8080` and begin generating mock stock data at `process.env.MHZ` frequency.

 #### Start the UI Development Server (Terminal 2)
 ```bash